XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

 Game scenario generator.
 A “race” using 1D6 each,over and over, to reach 50.
 Stops if a 6 is scored , present horde lost.
 Unless banked before 6 score.

 How much scenery needed Peter Pig games use templates to represent scenery areas.
-The trees and houses are indicative not literal.7 of 6x12" templates per player.
+The trees and houses are indicative, not literal.7 of 6x12" templates per player.
 Players do get some choice over scenery piece types.

 How many D6 needed Peter games allow a bunch of D6 to be rolled in order to bell curve the outcomes (i.e. results groups around the norm but extremes are possible).
 20D6 in total.
 Typically need 6D6 for actions and 7 D6 for fights.